 “the class of businesses built by over 50 million independent content creators, curators, and community builders including social media influencers, bloggers, and videographers, plus the software and finance tools designed to help them with growth and monetization.”SignalFire’s Creator Economy Report

-This article covers Thematic’s perspective on the Creator Economy and its fundamentals.
-We’ve included table of contents below to allow you to jump easily to a specific topic.
+This article covers Thematic’s perspective on the Creator Economy and its fundamentals – what it is, when did it begin, and where the creator economy is headed.
+We’ve included table of contents below to allow you to jump easily to a specific section.

 - What is the Creator Economy?

 - Opinions on the Creator Economy, from Creators themselves

 - The Good and Bad of the Creator Economy

 - The Community